andostini/DailiesPipe/README.md

 ### Things you should now
 - This is a one way road.
 Your Silverstack project will not be manipulated or edited in any way.
 It will be just read out.
 - Should your script crash, usually indicated with a Traceback, please take a screenshot and mail it to me or post it as an issue on Github describing the circumstances
+- Only new folders will be imported into DaVinci.
+If your folder already exists in DaVinci but is empty it will not be touched

+## Roadmap / Future features
+- Create Timeline for every reel
+- Auto sync audio at input
+- Auto apply Lut / Node Tree to clips
+- Auto generate render job with specified render preset

 ## DaVinciAccess Documentation: